Dealing with arthritis

-Arthritis is a very common condition and it is the major cause of disability and chronic pain in Australia.
+Arthritis is a very common condition that affects the joints, and the major cause of disability and chronic pain in Australia.
 According to leading researcher Access Economics, current trends suggest that, by 2050, seven million Australians will suffer from some form of arthritis.
 According to Arthritis New Zealand, 620,000 New Zealanders are also living with the condition.

 Arthritis is an umbrella term for more than 100 medical conditions that affect the musculoskeletal system, specifically joints where bones meets.
 Arthritis-related problems include pain, stiffness, inflammation, joint weakness, instability and deformities, which can interfere with the most basic daily tasks, such as walking, driving a car, and preparing food.

-While there is no cure for arthritis, there are lifestyle changes that can support and manage symptoms, to improve quality of life.
+Despite there being no cure for arthritis, there are lifestyle changes that can support and manage symptoms, to improve quality of life.

 Early intervention is key